 Under specific circumstances, J-1 and J-2 status holders may incur a two-year home physical presence requirement.
 If one is subject to the rule, this means that he/she is not eligible to change to H, L or Permanent Residency (PR) classification without first returning to the home country for a total of 2 years.
 A waiver of this requirement can be applied for and obtained in specific circumstances.
 If the two year rule applies, changing status from J to another non-immigrant classification (such as F-1) in the United States is prohibited.
 The two year rule does NOT prohibit one from returning to the U.S. in any classification besides H, L, or PR.

 All J-1 exchange visitors and accompanying J-2 dependents at the University of Michigan are required to have health insurance coverage that meets the University's standards at all times.
 The exchange visitor and any J-2 dependents will be automatically enrolled in our Blue Care Network (BCN) International Student/Scholar Health insurance program after they attend the mandatory immigration check-in program.
-The insurance plan coverage will be effective on the exchange visitor’s program start date (Form DS-2019, Item3).
-If the scholar will receive health insurance coverage through University Benefits, the Aetna Student Health insurance can be cancelled once the scholar enrolls in Benefits and the Benefits have begun.
-If the scholar holds insurance from their home country, he/she will have the opportunity to apply for a waiver of the mandatory health insurance at a later time.
-In order for a waiver to be granted, the health insurance coverage must be proven to meet specific mandatory standards.
+The insurance plan coverage will be effective on the exchange visitor’s program start date (Form DS-2019, Item 3).
+If the scholar will receive health insurance coverage through the U-M Benefits Office, the BCN insurance will be cancelled once the scholar enrolls in benefits and the benefits have begun.
+Scholars who hold insurance from their home country can apply for a waiver after they attend the immigration check-in program.
+The waiver will only be granted if the insurance coverage meets minimum U-M standards.